core-wg/resource-directory/draft-ietf-core-resource-directory.md

 One easy way to do that is to mandate the use of the sector parameter on all operations, as no credentials are suitable for operations across sector borders anyway.

+## First-Come-First-Remembered: A default policy

+The Fist-Come-First-Remembered policy is provided both as a reference example for a security policy definition, and as a policy that implementations may choose to use as default policy in absence of other configuration.
+It is designed to enable efficient discovery operations even in ad-hoc settings.

+Under this policy, the RD accepts registrations for any endpoint name that is not assigned to an active registration resource, and only accepts registration updates from the same endpoint.
+The policy is minimal in that towards lookup clients it does not make any of the claims of {{entered-resources}} and {{link-confidentiality}}, and its claims on {{secure-ep}} are limited to the lifetime of that endpoint's registration.
+It does, however, guarantee towards any endpoint that for the duration of its registration, its links will be discoverable on the RD.

+When a registration or operation is attempted, the RD MUST determine the client's subject name or public key:

+* If the client's credentials indicate a subject name certified by an authority the RD recognizes (which may be the system's trust anchor store), that subject name is stored.
+  With COSE based credentials (like in ACE), the name is taken from the Subject (sub) claim; this step fails if no Subject claim is part of the token.
+  With X.509 certificates, the Common Name (CN) and the complete list of SubjectAltName entries are stored.
+  In both cases, the authority that certified the claim is stored along the subject, as the latter may only be locally unique.
+* Otherwise, if the client's credentials contain a public key, that public key is stored.
+  With (D)TLS, this applies both to raw public keys and to the public keys indicated in certificates that are not recognized by the RD.
+* If neither is present, a reference to the security session itself is stored.
+  With (D)TLS, that is the connection itself, or the session resumption information if available.
+  With OSCORE, that is the security context.

+As part of the registration operation, that information is stored along the registration resource.

+The RD MUST accept all registrations that do not conflict with an already active registration resource, as long as they are made using a security layer supported by the RD.

+Any operation on a registration resource, including registrations that lead to an existing registration resource, MUST be rejected by the RD unless the credentials information is identical to (or, in case of SubjectAltNames, a superset of) the stored information.

+It is an accepted shortcoming of this approach that the endpoint has no indication of whether the RD remembers it by its subject name or public key;
+recognition by subject happens on a best-effort base (given the RD may not recognize any authority).
+Clients MUST be prepared to pick a different endpoint name when rejected by the RD after a change in their credentials;
+picking an endpoint name as per {{arbitrary-ep}} is an easy option for that.

 # Security Considerations